Insite4BeeWaTec/angular2-justgage/README.md

-# angular2-justgage
+# ngx-justgage
-JustGage component for Angular2
+JustGage component for Angular 4

+This is a modified and updated version of: https://github.com/emn178/angular2-justgage

 ## Installation
 You can install angular2-justgage by using npm.